GKLdeveloppement/jsTips/JSinTerminal.md

 ## 2 - Execute the file

-To execute that code in your terminal, just write this in this one :
+To execute that code in your terminal, just write this in the terminal :

 ```js
 node terminalJS.js